Vaballathus: Defeat

 In 272, Emperor Aurelian crossed the Bosporus and advanced quickly through Anatolia.
 While the Roman general Marcus Aurelius Probus regained Egypt from Palmyra, the emperor continued his march and reached Tyana.
 Tyana fell and was lost to Palmyrene control; Aurelian up to that point had destroyed every city that resisted him, but he allegedly spared Tyana.
 Whatever the reason for his clemency, it paid off, as many more cities submitted to him upon seeing that the emperor would not exact revenge upon them.

 Passing through Issus, Aurelian defeated Zenobia in the Battle of Immae near Antioch.
 The Palmyrene armies retreated to Antioch, then later Emesa, while Aurelian advanced and took the former.
 The defeat at Emesa by the Romans forced the Palmyrene armies to evacuate to the capital.
 The Romans began a siege of Palmyra, and tried to breach the city defences several times but were repelled, however, the situation worsened, so Zenobia, Vaballathus's mother, left the city and headed east to ask the Sasanian Empire for help.
 The Romans followed the queen, arrested her near the Euphrates, and brought her back to the emperor.
 Soon after, the Palmyrene citizens asked for peace, and the city was surrendered.

 The end of Vaballathus's nominal rule came after losing the siege of Palmyra.
 Vaballathus, his mother and her council were taken to Emesa and put on trial.
 Most of the high-ranking Palmyrene officials were executed, while Zenobia and Vaballathus's fates remain uncertain.
 Although Aurelian had most of his prisoners executed, he most likely spared the queen and her son to parade them in his planned triumph.

 According to Zosimus, Vaballathus died on the way to Rome, but this theory has been neither confirmed nor disproved.
 Other sources have implied that after shipping the defeated Zenobia and Vaballathus to Rome, Aurelian allowed both of the rebels to live, but only after they had been marched through the streets of the imperial city in accordance with Roman traditions of celebrating military victories with a triumphal procession.
-This would have been humiliating, but better than death.
 This theory is supported by Aurelian's similar treatment of the Tetrici, Tetricus I and Tetricus II of the Gallic Empire, long-time enemies of Rome whom the emperor allowed to retire following their defeat at the Battle of Châlons in 274.

 The fate of Palmyra, however took a turn for the worse.
 In 273, a revolution was started by Septimius Apsaios who declared a relative of Zenobia, Septimius Antiochus, as Augustus.
 Aurelian marched to Palmyra, razing it.
 Buildings were smashed, citizens clubbed and massacred and Palmyra's holiest temples pillaged.
 The city was reduced and disappeared from historical records from that time, thus ending the ascendancy of Palmyra over Roman Asia Minor.